-*All patient photos are cases done by Dr. Arnold.
+*All patient photos are cases done in our office.

 How Is Dental Bonding Done?